ravinalamada/WKP5-A/readme.md

 ### Code requirements

-I think some of them meet the requirement.
+I think some of them meet the requirement but some of them don't.

 ### Improvement that I wish to make with my code